boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-mvc.md

     ```

- 10. Create another model class as `GlobalAppSettings.cs` to define the following properties.
-These properties maintain the `embedConfig.json` file object within the `GlobalAppSettings`.
-Ensure the `static BoldBI.Embed.Sample.Models.DataClass` namespace in the `GlobalAppSettings.cs` model file.
+ 10. Please create another model class called `GlobalAppSettings.cs`.
+This class will define the following properties that will maintain the `embedConfig.json` file object within the `GlobalAppSettings`.
+Make sure to include the static `static BoldBI.Embed.Sample.Models.DataClass` namespace in the `GlobalAppSettings.cs` model file.

      ```js
         public class GlobalAppSettings